AndersDeath/diary2/000-current.md

 # 15 September - Wednesday - Saint-Perersburg

 Honestly I complitely tiered today.
+I was working on survey implementaion for shole day.
+I umproved it a bit and now it works better.